julianrosasm/Book-Worm/README.md

 ### Harry Potter (Complete)

-- All 7 books with plot summaries
 - Main characters (Harry, Hermione, Ron)
-- **Books**: Philosopher's Stone → Deathly Hallows
+- Key events from the series

 ### Red Rising (Complete)

-- All 6 books including latest trilogy
-- Few characters (Darrow and Mustang)
+- Main characters (Darrow and Mustang)
-- **Books**: Red Rising → Light Bringer
+- Key events from the series

 ## How It Works